If you have lost your job, you can claim unemployment insurance benefits.

 COVID-19 Pandemic Electronic Benefit Transfer (P-EBT)

-As part of the Families First Coronavirus Response Act of 2020, payments of P-EBT food benefits will be sent to households with children who would have received free or reduced-price school meals under the National School Lunch Act.
+As part of the Families First Coronavirus Response Act of 2020, the State Office of Temporary and Disability Assistance (OTDA) will be administering payments of P-EBT food benefits to households with children who would have received free or reduced-price school meals under the National School Lunch Act.

 All children receiving free or reduced-price school lunches are eligible to receive P-EBT food benefits for the days their school was closed due to COVID-19.
-This includes all NYC public school students.
+This includes all NYC public school students and many private and Charter school students.
+The benefit applies regardless of immigration status.

 $420 is the maximum amount of P-EBT benefits that one child could receive for the entire March through June period.
 There is no application needed to apply for benefits.